projectcapsule/capsule/docs/operator/mtb/block-access-to-multitenant-resources.md

 EOF
 ```

-However, due the additive nature of networkpolicies, the `DENY ALL` policy set by the cluster admin, prevents the hijacking.
+However, due to the additive nature of networkpolicies, the `DENY ALL` policy set by the cluster admin, prevents hijacking.

 As tenant owner list RBAC permissions set by Capsule